There are many theories as to why Hillary Clinton lost the election.

-Why Hillary Clinton Lost: Summary
+Hillary Clinton Personality: Summary

-Hillary Clinton came across as fake, liar, sneaky and self centered.
+Hillary Clinton came across as fake, liar, sneaky and self-centered.

 Part of it is because she was too focused on trying to tell people what they wanted to hear and, trying to be who she’s not, was often either too insecure or too aggressive.

 As much as I hate this piece of simplistic and often useless advice, it would have probably been great for Hillary Clinton.
 And that is: “just be yourself” (and stick to it)”.